scil/LaravelFly/doc/design.md

 The second is to clone or create new objects such as app/event/.. for each request.

 The third is to refactor laravel's services, moving related members to a new associative array with coroutine id as keys.
-This method is called Mode Coroutine as it uses swoole coroutine.This mode is under dev.
+This method is called Mode Dict as it uses swoole coroutine.This mode is under dev.